UK police say dealing with incident aboard vessel off English coast

 “We are aware and dealing with an ongoing incident on board a vessel which is situated south of the Isle of Wight,” the local police force said in a statement.

-Sky News said the vessel was an oil tanker and that the incident involved a small number of stowaways.
-(Reporting by William James; Editing by Catherine Evans)
+Sky News said the vessel was the oil tanker ‘Nave Andromeda’ and that the incident involved a small number of stowaways.
+Police did not immediately confirm these details to Reuters.

+Refinitiv vessel tracking data showed the Nave Andromeda had been expected to arrive in the English port of Southampton at 1030 GMT on Sunday.
+The vessel had departed from Lagos, Nigeria, the data showed.

 Our Standards: The Thomson Reuters Trust Principles.